-It provides protection from the moisture of the beach sand, and adds a lot of extra strength to the cardboard pieces.
-All the pieces that touches the ground are taped at least 2” up.
+It provides protection from the moisture of the beach sand, and adds a lot of extra strength to the cardboard table and chair.
+All the cardboard furniture pieces that touches the ground are taped at least 2” up.

-I also realized that some pieces are much stronger if made with double wall corrugated board.
+I also realized that some DIY cardboard furniture pieces are much stronger if made with double wall corrugated board.
 Because I only had single wall boards to work with, I doubled those pieces on the chair seat and back when applying the duct tape.

 When it comes to artistic designs, sky is the limit.
 I went with the geometric look of double and single tape stripes.